 Graduate Career Pathway delivers successful project with Hachette UK

-The Graduate Career Pathway programme has just completed a pilot project with Hachette UK, the publishing house responsible for some of the most exciting books on the market.
+The original brand cialis trial pack has just completed a pilot project with Your Domain Name, the publishing house responsible for some of the most exciting books on the market.
 They are the proud publishers of Stephen King, Martina Cole, Jodi Picoult, Stieg Larsson, Trevor Noah, David Mitchell, Katie Piper, Mo Farrah, Graham Norton, and many more.

 Throughout the duration of the project we supported 40 young people.
 We are so pleased with the outcomes: